zephyrproject-rtos/zephyr/doc/platform/basic_atom.rst

 | UART         |            |                       |
 +--------------+------------+-----------------------+

-Other hardware features are not currently supported by Zephyr applications.
+The kernel currently does not support other hardware features on this platform.

 Interrupt Controller
 ====================

-.. _galileo's platform documention: galileo.html

-Refer to the `galileo's platform documention`_.
+Refer to the :ref:`galileo`.

 .. note::
    The basic_atom platform configuration does not support PCI.